Farr Healthcare - Physiatry Job Openings, Physiatry Job Opportunities & Physiatry Practice Opportunities

 Secondly, there’s a limit to what I can guarantee.

-For example, I can guarantee that the candidates I refer meet the employer’s requirements, with respect to their background and ability.
+For example, I can guarantee that the available physiatrists I refer meet the employer’s requirements, with respect to their background and ability.
 I can guarantee that I’m complying with employment law.
 But I can’t guarantee the future performance of other people or how effectively they work together.
 If I had that sort of power, I would have arranged for world peace a long time ago.

-I can be enthusiastic about putting a deal together—assuming there’s a match.
+When it comes to physiatry recruitment companies, I can be enthusiastic about putting a deal together—assuming there’s a match.
 But the actual decision to hire or accept employment is beyond my control.
 And I can’t guarantee that which I can’t control.

 Finally, a major part of my decision to accept a search assignment is based on my prediction of the outcome.
 Whatever my pricing model, the last thing I want is to spend time on a project that’s problematic or is doomed to fail.
 And if the fee for my services is contingent upon making a placement, I’m going to make darned sure I can fill the job before I spend 20, 40 or 100 hours of my time working on it.